xcapaldi/tbkm/README.md

 	year = {2007},
 	doi = {10.1073/pnas.0611320104},
 	publisher = {National Academy of Sciences},
-	abstract = {It is well known that a jostled string tends to become knotted; yet the factors governing the {\textquotedblleft}spontaneous{\textquotedblright} formation of various knots are unclear.
-We performed experiments in which a string was tumbled inside a box and found that complex knots often form within seconds.
-We used mathematical knot theory to analyze the knots.
-Above a critical string length, the probability P of knotting at first increased sharply with length but then saturated below 100\%.
-This behavior differs from that of mathematical self-avoiding random walks, where P has been proven to approach 100\%.
-Finite agitation time and jamming of the string due to its stiffness result in lower probability, but P approaches 100\% with long, flexible strings.
-We analyzed the knots by calculating their Jones polynomials via computer analysis of digital photos of the string.
-Remarkably, almost all were identified as prime knots: 120 different types, having minimum crossing numbers up to 11, were observed in 3,415 trials.
-All prime knots with up to seven crossings were observed.
-The relative probability of forming a knot decreased exponentially with minimum crossing number and M{\"o}bius energy, mathematical measures of knot complexity.
-Based on the observation that long, stiff strings tend to form a coiled structure when confined, we propose a simple model to describe the knot formation based on random {\textquotedblleft}braid moves{\textquotedblright} of the string end.
-Our model can qualitatively account for the observed distribution of knots and dependence on agitation time and string length.}, issn = {0027-8424},
+	issn = {0027-8424},
 	URL = {https://www.pnas.org/content/104/42/16432},
 	eprint = {https://www.pnas.org/content/104/42/16432.full.pdf},